cncf/memorials/dan-kohn.md

 ## Walid A. Shaari

-I did not have the good fortune to know Dan in person.
-However, I have known him through social media, news annocument and CNCF heros and leaders I follow, he was an inspiration and motivator to them, an inspiration to me.
-The technology he helped promote and foster, and more importantly the CNCF community and culture he built through collaboration, openess and inclusion. he left us an example and a legacy that will make his family, kids and us proud. thank you Dan, you will be missed.
+Unlike others before me, I did not have the good fortune to know Dan or meet or listen to him in person.
+However, I have known him through social media, news announcements and CNCF heroes and leaders I follow and respect; he was an inspiration and motivator to them, an inspiration to me.
+The technology he helped promote and foster, more importantly, the CNCF community and culture he built through collaboration, openness and inclusion. he left us an example and a legacy that will make his family, kids and us proud.
+Thank you, Dan, you will be missed.